w9PcJLyb/pathfinding/docs/installation.rst

 PyPI
 ---------------------------

-The easiest way to install w9-pathfinding is via `pip`:
+The package is available on pypi, so you can install it with `pip`:

 .. code-block:: bash